-Differential Privacy is not actually a technology, it can instead be viewed as a promise made by a data holder to a data subject and goes as follows:
+Differential Privacy is not actually a technology, you can instead view it as a promise made by a data holder to a data subject.
+The promise goes as follows:

 “You will not be affected, adversely or otherwise, by allowing your data to be used in any study or analysis, no matter what other studies, data sets, or information sources, are available.”